Menu

 Panel Participants:

-Representing Large Market Events: Terry Morgan, Modern Enterprises, David Doxtater, The Workshop
+Representing Large Market Events: Terry Morgan, Modern Enterprises, David Doxtater, The Workshop, Stephanie Malham, SM Creative

 Small Market to Mid-sized Market Events: George Sharp, Thurston County Economic Development Council